 Following dedicated cycle paths and the occasional country road, this delightful trail network traces the coast from Bay View in the north to Cape Kidnappers in the south, and ventures inland through idyllic rural and riverside scenery.

 With mostly flat terrain, fantastic attractions, great food and gorgeous weather, Hawke’s Bay is brilliant for biking at any time of year.
 These trails are the perfect way to explore the region and offer something for everyone – from world-class wineries and wildlife, to art deco architecture, art galleries and ice cream.

-Well located bike tour and hire depots and an excellent map with themed rides – Water, Landscapes & Wineries – make it easy to plan the perfect sightseeing tour from an hour to all day, with nearly 200km of trails to choose from.
+Well located bike tour and hire depots and an excellent map with themed rides – Water, Landscapes & Wineries – make it easy to plan the perfect sightseeing tour from an hour to several days, with nearly 200km of trails to choose from.

 - beautiful coastal & country scenery

 - art deco architecture

 - winery tastings & dining at cellar-door restaurants

 - Cape Kidnappers gannet colony

 - cafes, pubs, breweries, ice cream shops & more

 - riverside picnics & swimming